tylerneylon/pumba/parse7.lua.md

 similar to how they'd read an article.

 The actual Lua program is given in code blocks between paragraphs.
-Some example code blocks are also present; these examples are distinguished by a double-hyphen prefix.
+Some example or comment code blocks are also present; these examples are distinguished by a double-hyphen prefix.
+All other code is live and seen by Lua when you run this script.

 Here is how you can see this program in action by running it from the shell:

     -- Example shell usage: